Acer negundo ‘Sensation’ – Sensation Box Elder

 Alternate Name: Manitoba Maple

-The Sensation Box Elder (Acer negundo ‘Sensation’) is said to have been discovered by a nurseryman, Warren Carnefix, in Idaho around 40 years ago, when he glimpsed it in an abandoned lot whilst driving by.
+The Sensation Box Elder (Acer negundo ‘Sensation’) is said to have been discovered by nurseryman Warren Carnefix in Idaho around 40 years ago, when he glimpsed it in an abandoned lot whilst driving by.

 The Sensation Box Elder is a hardy, tough tree that has year round interest.
 The species Box Elder is native to much of the US and Canada.
 Its fall color is an unimpressive yellow.
 However, the ‘Sensation’ Box Elder variety puts on a showy autumn display of bright red and orange leaves.